Connect with us

 His transfer was met with resistance from Bishop Auckland, who involved the league in a dispute over his departure, but once settled, Alan flourished.

-He featured in every FA Cup match that season, famously netting the winner in the fourth-round victory over Stoke City.
+He in every FA Cup match that season, famously netting the winner in the fourth-round victory over Stoke City.

 In total, he scored 20 goals that campaign for the ‘Green Army’.